HL7/bulk-data/input/pagecontent/submit.md

 ##### Headers

 - `Accept` (string)
   Specifies the format of the optional FHIR `OperationOutcome` resource response to the request.
-Support for `application/fhir+json` is required.
-A client SHOULD provide this header.
-If omitted, the server MAY return an error or MAY process the request as if `application/fhir+json` was supplied.
+The Data Consumer SHALL support `application/fhir+json`.
+A Data Provider SHOULD provide this header.
+If omitted, the Data Consumer MAY return an error or MAY process the request as if `application/fhir+json` was supplied.

 ##### Response - Success

-- HTTP status code `200 OK`
+The Data Consumer SHALL return a successful response with HTTP status `200 OK`.

-- Optionally, a FHIR `OperationOutcome` resource in the body
+The Data Consumer MAY include a FHIR `OperationOutcome` resource in the body.

 ##### Response - Error

+The Data Consumer SHALL return an error response with:

-- HTTP status code `4XX` or `5XX`
+- HTTP status `4XX` or `5XX`
-- The body SHALL be a FHIR `OperationOutcome` resource
+- FHIR `OperationOutcome` resource in the body

-If a server wants to prevent a client from beginning a new submission before an in-progress submission is completed, it SHOULD respond with `429 Too Many Requests` and a [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header.
-The `Retry-After` header SHOULD indicate how long the client needs to wait before trying again, either as a delay time in seconds or as an HTTP-date.
-When provided, the client SHOULD use this information to inform the timing of a future request.
+If a Data Consumer wants to prevent a Data Provider from beginning a new submission before an in-progress submission is completed, it SHOULD respond with `429 Too Many Requests`.

 ### Bulk Submit Status Request Flow